This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - Bake the cookies for 10-14 minutes, depending on size.
 As a rough guide: 10 min for small cookies, 12 min for medium cookies and 14 min for large cookies.
 Check the first tray after 10 minutes, and adjust the baking time from there.

-Allow cookies to cool slightly on the trays, then carefully move them to a wire rack to cool completely.
+- Allow cookies to cool slightly on the trays until firm enough to handle, then carefully move them to a wire rack to cool completely.

 To freeze the cookie dough: